Group photo - PA project

 This project has been funded with support from the European Commission.
 This publication reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.

-En tanke om “International cooperate – finding new solutions in dementia care”
+One thought on “International cooperate – finding new solutions in dementia care”